Keith Critchlow: Biography

 Critchlow made an important contribution to the re-construction of the Minbar of Saladin in the al-Aqsa Mosque, Jerusalem.
 The minbar was destroyed by fire in 1969 following an arson attack by an evangelical Christian.
 King Hussein of Jordan launched a 30-year search, including international competitions, to find a sufficiently qualified person to re-design the intricate patterns of the minbar.
-The competition was finally won by Minwer Al-Meheid who was inspired to make his submission after spending a year studying Critchlow's work:
+The competition was finally won by Minwer Al-Mehaid who was inspired to make his submission after spending a year studying Critchlow's work:

 Seemingly, the ancient knowledge of how to map the structure geometrically had been lost.
 Until, that is, Minwer al-Meheid, an engineer from Jordan, walked into a bookshop in Damascus and fell upon a work that contained the answers.
 It was Islamic Patterns, a pioneering and seminal study of the geometry underpinning Islamic art, by Keith Critchlow.

 The story of the re-construction of the Minbar of Saladin is told in a documentary film Stairway to Heaven.

 Critchlow was president of the Temenos Academy, a co-founder of Research into Lost Knowledge RILKO and founder of Kairos, an educational charity which investigates, studies, and promotes traditional values in art and science.
 He was the director of studies at Kairos.